hashicorp/terraform-provider-aws/examples/eventbridge/sns/README.md

-# CloudWatch Event sent to SNS Topic
+# EventBridge Event sent to SNS Topic

-This example sets up a CloudWatch Event Rule with a Target and SNS Topic to send any CloudTrail API operation into that SNS topic.
+This example sets up an EventBridge Rule with a Target and SNS Topic to send any CloudTrail API operation into that SNS topic.
 This allows you to add SNS subscriptions which may notify you about suspicious activity.

-See more details about [CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatchEvents.html) in the official AWS docs.
+See more details about [EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) in the official AWS docs.

 ## How to run the example